greim/hoxy/readme.md

 # Note: 1.x versus 0.x

-If you're looking for the old command line version of hoxy, the latest and final version is tagged as 0.2.3 in this repository.
+If you're looking for the old command line version of hoxy, the latest and final version is tagged as 0.2.3 in this repository and still available via npm.

 1.x is a ground-up rewrite and re-envisioning of the project.
 0.x was a command line utility, whereas 1.x is a programming API.